+The Plan is subject to the pronouncements of the Governmental Accounting Standards Board ("GASB").
 The Plan is maintained on the full accrual basis of accounting and the economic resources measurement focus.
 All economic resources, including financial assets and related liabilities, both current and long term, and the changes therein are reported in the Plan's financial statements.
 Revenues, including contributions, are recognized when earned, and expenses are recognized when the underlying transaction or event occurs, regardless of the timing of related cash flows.
-The Plan applies all Governmental Accounting Standards Board ("GASB") pronouncements as well as the Financial Accounting Standards Board pronouncements issued on or before November 30, 1989, unless these pronouncements conflict with or contradict GASB pronouncements.